availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

 ### pg-boss' design and AVAIL's requirements

-#### AVAIL requires DamaTasks run in [detached](https://nodejs.org/docs/latest-v14.x/api/child_process.html#child_process_options_detached) child processes.
+#### DamaTasks MUST run in [detached](https://nodejs.org/docs/latest-v14.x/api/child_process.html#child_process_options_detached) processes.

 Why?

 1. AVAIL will need to restart that DamaController process to deploy updates.
 1. The TaskController will need to be a Service in the DamaController.
-1. Some AVAIL tasks can take multiple days to complete.
+1. Some DamaTasks can take multiple days to complete (conflation, congestion, ...).

-If all worker processes are attached to the DamaController process, they will need to be killed to restart the DamaController.
+If all task processes are attached to the DamaController process, they will need to be killed to restart the DamaController.

 On the otherhand, if we must wait until all long-running tasks complete before